Pooh Things To Do…

 Although these can be done at any time, throughout the summer we will be arranging walks from Pooh Corner, so stay up to date by visiting our events page at

-Although we don’t do table reservations here at Pooh Corner.
-If you are travelling on a specific day and want to know how busy we are, just call us on 01892 771155 and ask us, it couldn’t be easier!
+If you are travelling on a specific day and want to book, you can now book a table online, it couldn’t be easier!
 During the Summer our tea garden is open and a lovely place to be busy doing nothing… as a certain bear would say!

 Ashdown Forest Centre